captam3rica/cheat-sheets/git-cheat-sheet.md

 **Note**: make sure to tell `git` who you are.

 -   **`dev > qa > review > prod`**
--   `git branch`: see current branch
+-   `git branch` - see current branch
--   `git branch dev`: create a new branch "dev"
+-   `git branch dev` - create a new branch "dev"
--   `git checkout dev`: checkout the "dev" branch
+-   `git checkout dev` - checkout the "dev" branch
--   `git checkout -b dev`: create and move to branch "dev"
+-   `git checkout -b dev` - create and move to branch "dev"

+### Example flow

+Get the latest info from remote repo without merging anything locally.
+Then, list all remote branches.
+Finally, checkout the remote branch that you want to test locally.

+- Fetch the latest remote data - `git fetch origin`
+- List all remote branches - `git branch --remote`
+- Check out a remote branch - `git checkout -b my-local-branch origin/remote-branch`

 ## Merging